 The Joint Services Command and Staff College at Shrivenham is the first unique military tri-services facility which ranks within HLM’s portfolio in terms of stature, scope and significance.

 A central concept of the new buildings is to reflect the geometry and forms of the ancient standing stone circle.
 Neolithic earthworks, laylines and fortications form a major historic feature in the immediate surrounding landscape.
-Bounded by mature trees and features a lagoon, created from and fed by a brook which runs through the grounds.
+It is bounded by mature trees and features a lagoon, created from and fed by a brook which runs through the grounds.

 The decision to combine the living and learning facilities of the Royal Navy, Army and Royal Air Force into a tri-service facility that preserved and respected a single service ethos was politically sensitive, not least because it meant the closure of existing independent facilities at Greenwich, Camberley and Bracknell.